Rules

 (c) Size or proposed size of the pump;

-(d) For those wells drilled after the effective date of this Rule an agreement, by the applicant, that a complete well construction registration form and Driller's and geophysical log (if available) will be furnished to the District upon completion of the well and prior to the production of water from the well.
+(d) For those wells drilled after the effective date of this Rule, an agreement by the applicant that a complete driller's log (if available) will be furnished to the District upon completion of the well and prior to the production of water from the well;

-(f) The name and address of the landowner applicant .
+(f) The name and address of the owner; and

 (g) The name and address of the well operator, if different from the landowner.

-B. All wells so registered shall be equipped and maintained so as to conform to the standards set by the Texas Water Well Drillers and Pump Installers Rules, 16 Texas Administrative Code Chapter 76.
+All wells so registered shall be equipped and maintained so as to conform to the standards set by the Texas Department of Licensing and Regulation or its successor agency set forth in Title 16 of Texas Administrative Code, Chapter 76.

 RULE 8.
 WELL PERMITTING

-RULE 8.1 STANDARD PERMIT PROVISION: No person shall begin to drill , alter, or produce from a well without having received a permit from the District, unless the well is exempted from permitting under Rule 8.2.
-For purposes of these rules, alteration of a permitted well, changes in pumping equipment that results in an increase in pumping rate , change in use(s) or location of use, or loss of exemption shall be considered as a new well requiring a new permit application by the Owner.
+RULE 8.1 STANDARD PERMIT PROVISION: No person shall begin to drill, substantially alter, or produce from a well without having received a permit or permit amendment from the District, unless the well is exempted from permitting under Rule 8.2.
+For purposes of these rules, a permit amendment is required prior to any deviation from the permit terms.
+Deviation from permit terms included, but are not limited to, substantial alteration of a permitted well, changes in pumping equipment that results in an increase in pumping rate, changes in ownership of the well or permit, or change in use(s) or location of use of the groundwater produced pursuant to the permit.

-A. Application for a well drilling and production permit shall be made to the District on permit forms promulgated by the District for all wells drilled and completed unless the well is exempted from permitting under Rule 8.2.
+A. Application for a well drilling and production permit or a permit amendment shall be made to the District on permit forms promulgated by the District for all wells drilled and completed unless the well is exempted from permitting under Rule 8.2.

 B. When approved by the District Board the permit shall authorize the drilling of the well and shall specify the location of the well, the annual maximum production allowed from the well, ownership of the well, and nature of the permitted beneficial use of production from the well.